n0madic/gitlab-registry-images-cleaner/README.md

   -r namespace/project, --repository namespace/project
                         scan only these repositories (one or more) -t SNAPSHOT, --tag-match SNAPSHOT
-                        only consider tags containing the string -m X, --minimum X     minimum allowed number of images in repository (overrides INI value) -d X, --days X        delete images older than this time (overrides INI value) --clean-all           delete all images in repository (DANGER!)
+                        only consider tags containing the string or regex -m X, --minimum X     minimum allowed number of images in repository (overrides INI value) -d X, --days X        delete images older than this time (overrides INI value) --clean-all           delete all images in repository (DANGER!)